bfarahdel/Electromyographic-Biofeedback-Ball-Bounce-Game/README.md

 # Electromyographic Biofeedback Ball Bounce Game

-Signals from EMG electrodes in the MyoWare muscle sensor control player movement in a game involving a ball that will bounce to a greater height based on correct timing of signal feedback from the user.
+Signals from EMG electrodes in the MyoWare muscle sensor control player movement in a PC game involving a ball that will bounce to a greater height based on correct timing of signal feedback from the user.

 Click on the image below to view a video demo.